 II.
-Public Safety
+PUBLIC SAFETY

 VML supports legislation that preserves law and order and promotes the safety, quality of life and administration of justice within our communities.
-The Commonwealth should provide funding for programs that prepare our youth to be productive, responsible, self-reliant members of society by enhancing its efforts to prevent juvenile crime, minimize violence in the and reducing the formation and operation of gangs.
+The Commonwealth should provide funding for programs that prepare our youth to be productive, responsible, self-reliant members of society by enhancing its efforts to prevent juvenile crime, minimize violence, and reduce the formation and operation of gangs.